BE Informed No. 2.8

 ●▬ ▬ ●●●▬ ▬ ▬●●●

-We want to expand our amateur service community by bringing youngsters and as many other citizens as possible to
+Q. We want to expand our amateur service community by bringing youngsters and as many other citizens as possible to

 our hobby.
 Exams scare off a lot of folks.
 People don’t learn to drive a car from memorizing multiple-choice answers

 from the owner’s manual; they practice driving a car.
 Likewise, the GOTA experience we provide to unlicensed and under-licensed

-persons is superior to memorizing the VECs’ answers to a lot of superfluous questions.
+persons is superior to memorizing answers to a lot of superfluous questions.
 GOTA experience facilitates personalized hands-on

 training by mentors at real amateur stations.
-How about using GOTA experience as our license
+How about using GOTA experience as an alternative to VE-certification?

-No changes would be required to the international Radio Regulations.
-Those RRs should, however, be taken
+A. No changes would be required to the

 That GOTA sounds like an excellent project for our radio club members to offer at our club station.